To guide child protection workers on the assessment, analysis and intervention of allegations of child sexual abuse.

-Wherever possible, parents or guardians should be advised of the allegations made in relation to their children, and the child protection work should request the parent's consent to interview their child.
+Wherever possible, parents or guardians should be advised of the allegations made in relation to their children, and you should request the parent's consent to interview their child.

-The child protection worker, without informing a child's parents, may have access to the child at a school, hospital or a place where a child care service is provided, and remain at the school, hospital or place, for as long as the child protection worker reasonably considers necessary for the purposes of the investigation.
-This should be considered in circumstances where, if the child’s parents were to know in advance of the contact, the investigation would be likely to be jeopardised.
+You, without informing a child's parents, may have access to the child at a school, hospital or a place where a child care service is provided, and remain at the school, hospital or place, for as long as you reasonably consider necessary for the purposes of the investigation.

-The child protection worker must inform one of the child's parents as soon as practicable that they have had access to their child and the reasons for it.
+must inform one of the child's parents as soon as practicable that you have had access to their child and the reasons for it.

 Child assessment interview

 A child assessment interview is not required if the child has made a disclosure.
-In these circumstances the child must have a forensic interview only.
+In these circumstances the child must only have a forensic interview.

-For further information regarding child assessment interviews, including guidance on how to respond to a disclosure of sexual abuse, refer to Child assessment interview (in related resources).
+For further information regarding child assessment interviews, including guidance on how to respond to a disclosure of sexual abuse, refer to Chapter 2.2 - section

 The child protection worker's role during a forensic interview is to: